Skip to main content

 In 2001, the senior class awarded the first Convocation Medallion to our guest speaker.
 This award recognizes an individual for their meaningful contributions to society, success in instilling the desire to learn, and dedication to undergraduate achievement and excellence.

 In its early years, Senior Convocation was held in Barton Hall.
 In 2004, President William Jefferson Clinton was our speaker and the request for the event necessitated the relocation from Barton Hall to the Schoellkopf Stadium.
 Convocation lived at Schoellkopf Stadium during Commencement Weekend until 2019.
 The 2020 Convocation Speaker presented during Alumni Weekend in Fall 2021 in a special ceremony for returning members of the class of 2020.
 Our Class of 2021 Convocation was held virtually in a pre-recorded production.
-In 2022, Convocation returned to its roots for a more intimate Barton Hall student-driven event hosted during Senior Days.
+In 2022, Convocation returned to its roots for a more intimate Barton Hall student-driven event hosted during Senior Days, where it remains to this day.

 Past Convocation Speakers